 Facilities

 Albert Arnold Sprague Memorial Hall, at the corner of College and Wall streets, reopened in the fall of 2003 after two years of extensive renovations.
 The first floor houses the admissions, business, concert, and registrar’s offices and the Plaut-Kimball Recording Studio, a fully equipped professional digital recording facility.
-Morse Recital Hall, located on the second and third floors, has a seating capacity of 680, and its stage accommodates eighty musicians.
+Morse Recital Hall, located on the second and third floors, has a seating capacity of 670, and its stage accommodates eighty musicians.
 It is the School of Music’s primary performance venue.

 The Adams Center for Musical Arts, which opened in January 2017, connects Leigh Hall and the newly renovated Hendrie Hall by way of a new structure that includes a student commons with a four-story atrium.
-For the first time, musicians from the School of Music and Yale College were able to come together and interact as one community.
-The complex is a state-of-the-art facility with enhanced acoustics and the latest instructional technology in all spaces.
+For the first time, musicians from the School of Music and Yale College were able to come together in a state-of-the-art facility with enhanced acoustics and the latest instructional technology in all spaces.
 The Adams Center’s three-story soundstage-like orchestra rehearsal hall is the first home that the Yale Philharmonia and Yale Symphony Orchestra have had at Yale.
 In addition to entirely new facilities, the Adams Center boasts magnificently reimagined spaces in Hendrie Hall, including those that are home to Yale’s undergraduate ensembles—the Yale Glee Club and Yale Bands—and, from YSM, the Yale Opera and Yale Percussion Group.
 The large ensemble rooms are utilized for classes and various rehearsals.
-The Adams Center also houses an ensemble library for all resident ensembles and the deputy dean’s office.
+The Adams Center also houses an ensemble library for all resident ensembles and the dean’s office.
 Twenty-six new practice studios and six classrooms provide space in which YSM and Yale College students can meet, study, practice, and rehearse chamber music.
 Combining the space in Leigh Hall, the preexisting space in Hendrie Hall, and the space in the new structure, the Adams Center totals 88,604 gross square feet.

 Gustave Stoeckel Hall, directly across College Street from Sprague Hall, was named after Yale’s first professor of music in 1954 and is home to the Yale Department of Music.
 The only Venetian Gothic structure on campus, Stoeckel Hall was completely renovated and expanded in 2008 and reopened in January of 2009.